sodascope/react-native-redux-api-boilerplate/README.md

 $ react-native run-android
 ```

-Release Notes
+#### Release Notes
 0.3.0:
 - Android now tested
 - No more adjustments on redux-api-middleware necessary

 0.2.0:
 - Android now tested (yet)
-- Small adjustements to redux-api-middleware and isomorphic-fetch necessary
+- Small adjustments to redux-api-middleware and isomorphic-fetch necessary